-- Close the loop.
+Close the loop.
 First, action means addressing the issues that bring your CX down.
 As we said above, this demands flexibility.
 Customers don’t all want the same thing—and different levels of your staff can’t respond in the same way.
-You’ll need everyone to act how they can:

 The faster you close the loop the better, our research shows that closing the loop in under 48 hours has the highest impact on customer retention (read more in our CX benchmarks report).

-- Optimize.
-Optimizing means setting targets and improving towards those goals.
-According to our research, companies that set NPS targets grow twice as fast as those that don’t.
+Optimize.
+Optimizing means setting targets and improving toward those goals.
+According to our research, companies that set NPS targets to grow twice as fast as those that don’t.

 Many companies stop here.
 But, they leave serious growth opportunities on the table.
 AX™ users continue to step three:

 3. Monetize & Grow

 Now it’s time to put your efforts toward growth.
 There are so many things you can do here.
 While that will depend on your individual customers and precise business needs, try the following: